• Skip to content

 • Disability

-Here are the basic steps for cleaning baby eyes, baby ears and baby noses:
+Here are the basic steps for cleaning your baby’s eyes, ears and nose:

-2. Soak one cotton ball in some warm water and squeeze out extra water.
+2. Soak the cotton ball or cloth in some warm water and squeeze out extra water.

 3. Clean the corners of your baby’s eyes, wiping gently from the inside corners to the outside corners.

-8. Gently pat your baby’s skin dry using a soft towel.
-Make sure you dry under the skin folds and behind baby’s ears.
+7. Gently pat your baby’s skin dry using a soft towel.
+Make sure you dry under the skin folds and behind your baby’s ears.

 Babies can get upset when you try to clean their face.
 Talking gently to your baby or singing a song can help with this.